le0kar0ub1/IWGrAPiC/README.md

 # IWGrAPiC

-Installer for the `GrAPiC` graphic library provided by Lyon 1.
+Installer for the `GrAPiC` graphic library provided by [Alexandre Meyer](https://perso.liris.cnrs.fr/alexandre.meyer/grapic).

 The goal of this installer is to minimize the side effects and the user job while installing and using a little library like GrAPiC.